-- A. Coaches are to assign equipment, uniforms, etc. to athletes so that each student is accountable for that equipment. - B. Game uniforms, game warm-ups, etc. are to be issued prior to each contest and taken up at the conclusion of each contest. - C. Inventory of all uniforms and equipment must be listed and kept for future reference. - D. Equipment, uniforms, etc. must not be left unattended. - E. Each coach is responsible for seeing that uniforms are washed and dried immediately after use.
+A. Coaches are to assign equipment, uniforms, etc. to athletes so that each student is accountable for that equipment.

+- B. Game uniforms, game warm-ups, etc. are to be issued prior to each contest and taken up at the conclusion of each contest. - C. Inventory of all uniforms and equipment must be listed and kept for future reference. - D. Equipment, uniforms, etc. must not be left unattended. - E. Each coach is responsible for seeing that uniforms are washed and dried immediately after use.
 This must be done no later than the day following the contest. - F. Equipment and uniforms must be inventoried immediately after the season and a written account given to the athletic director. - G. All equipment must be stored in the equipment room.
-Dirty uniforms should never be put in this area. - H. Whenever the gymnasium is used for athletic practice(s), the coach will be responsible for seeing that the floor has been dry mopped. - I. No equipment or facility will be used by an outside organization without the approval of the administration. - J. Coaches are responsible for seeing that their field/gym or playing surfaces are in playing condition before the start of their seasons and conclusion of their seasons.
+Dirty uniforms should never be put in this area. - H. Whenever the gymnasium is used for athletic practice(s), the coach will be responsible for seeing that the floor has been dry mopped. - I. No equipment or facility will be used by an outside organization without the approval of the administration and board of education. - J. Coaches are responsible for seeing that their field/gym or playing surfaces are in playing condition year round.